Cavaliers–Warriors rivalry: 2016–2018: Arrival of Kevin Durant, Warriors win back-to-back titles

 Game 1 was close with several lead changes.
 James would score 51 points.
 However, the game went to overtime, in part due to a controversial reversed charging foul call against Durant, a missed go-ahead free throw by George Hill with 4.7 seconds left, and JR Smith subsequently rebounding and dribbling out the clock, mistakenly believing his team to be ahead.
 The Warriors would dominate overtime, winning the game 124–114.
 Several minor scuffles ensued in the closing seconds of overtime, culminating in Tristan Thompson getting ejected and later fined for shoving a basketball into the face of Draymond Green.
 After the game, LeBron James reportedly suffered a self-inflicted bone contusion onto his right hand after punching a whiteboard in the locker room.
 He played through the injury for the rest of the series, and it was not disclosed until after Game 4.

 Game 2 was a more one-sided affair, with the Warriors winning 122–103.
-Curry would break his own NBA Finals record with nine 3-pointers in a Finals game.
+Curry would break his own NBA Finals record with nine 3 pointers in a Finals game.

 Game 3 was also close, as the teams exchanged leads several times.
-Curry struggled from the field, shooting only 3–16 (1–10 on 3's), while James set a record with his 10th Finals triple-double.
+Curry struggled from the field, shooting only 3–16 (1–10, 3 pointers), while James set a record with his 10th Finals triple-double.
 However, Durant would lead the Warriors to a 110–102 victory, scoring a playoff career-high 43 points, along with another clutch three.

-Game 4 was a blowout victory for the Warriors, 108–85, led by Curry's 37 points (including seven 3-pointers) and Durant's first career playoff triple-double.
-Golden State thus completed the sweep, earning their second consecutive championship, third in four seasons, and sixth, overall.

-Aftermath of the rivalry
+Game 4 capped off the second time that the Cavaliers had been swept in the NBA Finals.
+In a 108–85 rout, Durant and Curry scored 20 and 37 points respectively, clinching the second consecutive and third title in four years for the Warriors, and sixth overall.
+Durant won his second NBA Finals MVP award, averaging 28.8 PPG, 10.8 RPG and 7.5 APG on 52.6% shooting, while James led both teams in scoring and assists, averaging 34 PPG and 10 APG in a losing effort.